SumitChatterjee05/js-chaiwithJS/README.md

 # js-chaiwithJS
-A code repo for JS that I was learning from Chai with Code youtube channel
+A code repo for JS that I was learning from "ChaiwithCode" youtube channel :)